Use liquid watercolors or food coloring to make this unique dip dyed kids wall art project. Kids will have so much fun and the results are stunning!

 Or, you can cut them up and rearrange the designs to create abstract art.
 The result is quite magical!

-Or, you might want to highlight one particular design and frame it on its own.
+You might want to highlight one particular design and frame it on its own.
 I fell in love with a blue striped design and put it in a white frame.
 Doesn’t this kids wall art look lovely?

 I hope you enjoy this simple and lovely child-friendly art idea.
 To see more projects like this one, visit my blog Pink Stripey Socks.
 There you’ll find colorful and easy art projects like: